ShalimRazzak/Active-Directory-Azure/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Step 1.
 Setup Resources in Azure

-1. Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+1.a Create the Domain Controller VM (Windows Server 2022) named “DC-1”

-        1.a Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
+        1.1 Take note of the Resource Group and Virtual Network (Vnet) that get created at this time

-2. Set Domain Controller’s NIC Private IP address to be static
+1.b Set Domain Controller’s NIC Private IP address to be static

-3. Create the Client VM (Windows 10) named “Client-1”.
+1.c Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.a
 </p>
 <br />